MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 # Configure HoloLens by using a provisioning package

-[Windows provisioning](/windows/configuration/provisioning-packages/provisioning-packages) makes it easy for IT administrators to configure end-user devices without imaging.
+[Windows provisioning](/windows/configuration/provisioning-packages/provisioning-packages) makes it easy for IT administrators to configure end user devices without imaging.
 Windows Configuration Designer is a tool for configuring images and runtime settings that are then built into provisioning packages.

 Some of the HoloLens configurations that you can apply in a provisioning package include the following: